-Cloud computing has been a revolution in how the data is stored and accessed.
-The excellent features like round the clock availability, flexibility of services, dynamic nature of applications and scalability has popularized cloud computing to the level it has reached now.
+Cloud computing has been a revolution in how data is stored and accessed.
+Excellent features like round-the-clock availability, the flexibility of services, the dynamic nature of applications, and scalability have popularized cloud computing to the level it has reached now.
 These are the characteristics that are considered prime reasons behind the challenges faced while cloud implementation and the potential vulnerabilities endangering cloud security.
-In this article, we will explore how the vulnerability assessment is done in a cloud environment.
+In this article, we will explore how vulnerability assessment is done in a cloud environment.

-While the architecture of a cloud infrastructure has a major impact on its resistance to failure, there are other vulnerabilities that must be evaluated for a safe and secure cloud.
-Cloud computing has changed how the organization worked and shared data, so it is the responsibility of such organizations to come together and team up for identifying, evaluation and resolving cloud security issues.
-Cloud implementation is closely dependent on underlying hardware, network, storage system and connectivity.
+While the architecture of cloud infrastructure has a major impact on its resistance to failure, there are other vulnerabilities that must be evaluated for a safe and secure cloud.
+Cloud computing has changed how the organization worked and shared data, so it is the responsibility of such organizations to come together and team up for identifying, evaluating, and resolving cloud security issues.
+Cloud implementation is closely dependent on the underlying hardware, network, storage system, and connectivity.
 These must be monitored separately without losing focus on security issues like threats and malicious attacks on stored data and data in transit.

-Like all other, IT based systems Vulnerability Assessment requires a well-organized mechanism to make the cloud secure from all vulnerabilities.
+Like all others, IT-based systems Vulnerability Assessment requires a well-organized mechanism to make the cloud secure from all vulnerabilities.
 It is a process defined by following steps

 - Identification of vulnerabilities and their classification

 - Recording and analysis of data collected for the identified and classified vulnerabilities

 - A globally accepted mechanism for documentation of cloud vulnerabilities and protocol to share and assess the vulnerabilities

 - A global platform for reporting vulnerabilities affecting the cloud security

 - Development of tools for handling vulnerabilities.